shilojeyaraj/Shilo-chat/README.md

 The intelligent router automatically selects the cheapest model for each task:

 - **Groq**: FREE tier, then $0.27/1M tokens (cheapest for LLM)
+- **Kimi K2**: ~$1.2/1M tokens (excellent quality, great pricing)
 - **Perplexity**: $5/1M tokens (for web search)
 - **Anthropic Claude**: $3/1M tokens (best quality)
-- **OpenAI GPT-4**: $10/1M tokens (premium quality)
 - **OpenAI Embeddings**: $0.13/1M tokens (optional, can use client-side)
 - **Brave Search**: FREE 2,000 searches/month
 - **E2B Code Execution**: $10/mo (optional)

 **Estimated Monthly Cost**: $5-10 for personal use (much cheaper than ChatGPT Plus!)

-The router ensures you only pay for premium models when needed (e.g., GPT-4 for complex reasoning, Claude for code editing), while using cheaper models for simple tasks.
+The router ensures you only pay for premium models when needed (e.g., Kimi K2 for complex reasoning and vision, Claude for code editing), while using cheaper models for simple tasks.

 ## Development